 - On LBOs: They happen most when money is scarce and deals resemble hundred-piece jigsaw puzzles.
 My salad days ‘grad school’

-- But the question I have for the PESP: did Walgreens, having been LBO’d a few times itself, and sinking under bad decisions and a mountain of debt and general misery, have any alternatives–and what would they be?
+- But the question I have for the PESP: did Walgreens, having been LBO’d a few times itself, sinking under bad decisions, legal actions, and a mountain of debt and general misery, have any alternatives–and what would they be?
 An ESOP the size of Avis’ is uncommon today, though there are a few hundred annually.
-Shrink to profitability looked unlikely especially for a public company.
+Shrinking a retail footprint to profitability is an unlikely strategy, especially for a public company.
+It looks bad to analysts and shareholders.